 - Language Essentials for Teachers of Reading and Spelling (LETRS).
 This professional development program can be used regardless of the literacy program used in a school.
 Modules are also available for early childhood educators, administrators and principals.

-- View a presentation about why MDE is supporting LETRS on the Zoom website: what it is, why MDE is studying how to do it well, what that means for schools and teachers and best practices for implementation.
+- View a presentation about why MDE is supporting LETRS on YouTube: what it is, why MDE is studying how to do it well, what that means for schools and teachers and best practices for implementation.

 - Knowledge and Practice Standards for Teachers of Reading, International Dyslexia Association (IDA) and Center for Effective Reading Instruction (CERI).
 Information provided about structured literacy certification for educators and accredited university programs.